Previous dayMarch 31, 2026Next day

 10.5 km---✓ ReviewedUSGS →

-On March 31, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 41 km S of False Pass, Alaska at 23:18 UTC.
-At a depth of 10.5 km, the event was shallow crustal.
+At 23:18 UTC on March 31, 2026, a magnitude 2.0 tremor occurred 41 km S of False Pass, Alaska.
+The event originated approximately 10.5 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 54.479°N, -163.464°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 54.479°, -163.464°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31